kerrishotts/cordova-template-webpack-babel-scss/README.md

 Starting webpack bundling and transpilation phase...
 (node:46414) DeprecationWarning: loaderUtils.parseQuery() received a non-string value which can be problematic, see https://github.com/webpack/loader-utils/issues/56 parseQuery() will be replaced with getOptions() in the next major version of loader-utils.
-ts-loader: Using typescript@2.2.1 and /.../example-ts-ext/tsconfig.json
-... webpack bundling and typescript transpilation phase complete!
+... webpack bundling and babel transpilation phase complete!
 Hash: 76ef6d9645fc284a7a9c
 Version: webpack 2.2.1
 Time: 1977ms